Toyota Axle Re-Gear/Rebuild Information & Tech

 Q: What are the break-in procedures for new gear installs?

 A: In order to prevent damage to differential components it is essential to follow the break-in procedure after installation of a new ring & pinion.
 New ring & pinions will generate more heat initially after installation and can cause gear oil to break down, leading to premature failure.
 On your first drive, stop after the first 15 or 20 miles and let the differential cool for 20-25 minutes before proceeding.
 Drive conservatively for the first 500 miles following installation (avoid hard acceleration & towing).
 After completing standard break-in, tow for very short distances (less than 15 miles) and let the differential cool before continuing during the first 45 towing miles.
 Change the gear oil after the first 500 miles.
 This will remove any metal particles or phosphorus coating that has come from the new ring & pinion.
+When doing the 500 mile fluid swap, it will be common to see the magnetic drain and fill plug's covered in a layer of the coating material and sludge.
+Clean the drain/fill plugs adequately before re-installing.
 Premature overloading/overheating will cause gear oil to breakdown, and may result in parts failure.
 Courtesy of Nitro Gear & Axle

 *See something missing, wrong,